codefellows/seattle-201d27/10-weekly_recap_chocolate_pizza/lab/README.md

 **GitHub Repository & Project Setup**

 Create a new repository for today called **chocolate-pizza**.
 If you're both going to be coding, have one user fork the other so that you can get some practice in your Git processes.
+You may also go the "add a collaborator" route that we discussed in class.
 Be sure to do frequent commits, and always do your work on branches.
 Before starting coding, think about a strategy for approaching this project.
 Before writing code, think about a practical order in which to do the work:

 - When should you focus on styling?
 - When should you make a decision about a layout scheme?